nowakowsk/dukcpp/README.md

 ## Interacting with Duktape value stack

 Duktape provides a set of `duk_push_*` and `duk_get_*` functions for working with value stack.
 Similarly, dukcpp wraps and gathers those functions under overloaded `duk::push` and `duk::get` functions.
-Those overloads handle a wide set of types, including callable and user-defines types.
+Those overloads handle a wide set of types, including callable and user-defined types.

 ```cpp
 duk::push(ctx, 10); // Pushed type is deduced from function parameters.